-Mr. Luxemburg specializes in real estate law, cooperative and condominium law and civil litigation.
+Mr. Luxemburg specializes in real estate law, cooperative and condominium law.
 A recognized authority on the legal needs of cooperatives and condominiums, Mr. Luxemburg is the President of the Council of New York Cooperatives & Condominiums, and has drafted the revised form of proprietary lease that was promulgated by the Council.

 Mr. Luxemburg advises Boards concerning enforcement of lease and bylaw provisions and in resolving disputes with shareholders and unit owners on subjects including: